 Thanksgiving isn’t all about being busy in the kitchen but taking the time to unwind and reconnect with your people at an exotic location.

-Most accommodation during Thanksgiving is pocket-friendly, and therefore, you can afford a budget for a small group of people.
+Most Thanksgiving accommodation is pocket-friendly, so you can afford a budget for a small group of people.

 While on Thanksgiving vacation, book a big table so that you can all share meals and bring back that homely feeling.

 Have Some Alone Time